 Now the posters on the right of each decade page are all the originals and a few are done by some of the finest poster artist of the movie industry.
 We have Saul Bass (1950s - Anatomy of a Murder, Carmen Jones, Love in the Afternoon,The Man With the Golden Arm, Vertigo; 1960s - Advise & Consent, Bird Man of Alcatraz and Exodus; 1980s - The Shining), Bob Peak (Apocalypse Now, My Fair Lady - art, The Year of Living Dangerously); John Alvin (Blade Runner, Blazing Saddles, The Lion King, The Little Mermaid and My Favorite Year); Richard Amsel (Julia, Indiana Jones and Raiders of the Lost Ark, Murder on the Orient Express, The Sting); Bill Gold (Casablanca, My Fair Lady, Unforgiven); Tom Jung (Heaven's Gate, The Right Stuff and Star Wars IV: A New Hope) and Drew Struzan (Back to the Future, Star Wars VII: The Force Awakens).

-Now you click once or twice you will get enlargements of each poster, this page included.
+Now just hover over you will get enlargements of each poster, this page just click.
 Do that to The Big Country, It's a Mad, Mad, Mad, Mad World and Spartacus you'll get Saul Bass' posters which weren't used or are not the main poster.
 You'll see similarities.
 The same with Schindler's List.
-Click on the original Gone With the Wind and Lawrence of Arabia posters you will see its' more familiar reproduction poster.
+Hover over the original Gone With the Wind and Lawrence of Arabia posters you will see its' more familiar reproduction poster.
 You also have two versions of the famous Raiders poster by Amsel.
-You click on the poster again it reduces to the original size.

 We hope you enjoy!